see what we are saying here

 BFA OCAD, lives and works in Hamilton.
 His drawings and paintings have been shown at Verso Gallery, Lennox Contemporary, Gallery One (Toronto), and at Oswald Gallery and Carnegie Gallery (Hamilton).
 Carson’s work was featured at the AGO First Thursdays, with the RBC Emerging Artists Projects and StreetARToronto.
 Recent exhibitions include a major solo project at the Power Plant, and an installation at the Art Gallery of Hamilton.

-Initiating the “Open Commons” is a mural created by students from W.H.Ballard in a workshop production with visual artist Dámarys Sepúlveda.
+Two panels for the inaugural mural were created in collaboration with students from W.H.Ballard in a workshop production with visual artist Dámarys Sepúlveda.

 Images from on line sketching workshop: Aiden, Chelsi, Isis, Jorja, Lyla, Madison, Paige, Sadie and Trinity.